Most Visited Cities in the World in 2025

 208.7M (2025)

 Units: values below are shown in millions of international trips (M).
+Bangkok, Hong Kong and Macau are tied directly to published Euromonitor headline points.
+Several other Top 10 city figures are presented as rounded editorial approximations aligned to the same 2025 source set rather than as an official city-by-city release table.
 Shares are computed against the Top 100 city total of 702.0M.

-Arrivals in millions of international trips; growth is YoY (%).
-Shares are computed as a share of the Top 100 city total (702.0M).
+Arrivals are shown in millions of international trips.
+Growth is YoY (%).
+Shares are computed as a share of the Top 100 city total (702.0M) from the same city-ranking source.

 Bangkok, Thailand